Robinpig/Note/docs/CS/MQ/Kafka/Kafka.md

 Topics can also be configured as log compacted, which means that Kafka will retain only the last message produced with a specific key.
 This can be useful for changelog-type data, where only the last update is interesting.

+### Multiple Clusters

+As Kafka deployments grow, it is often advantageous to have multiple clusters.
+There are several reasons why this can be useful:
+- Segregation of types of data
+- Isolation for security requirements
+- Multiple datacenters (disaster recovery)

+When working with multiple datacenters in particular, it is often required that messages be copied between them.
+In this way, online applications can have access to user activity at both sites.
+For example, if a user changes public information in their profile, that change will need to be visible regardless of the datacenter in which search results are displayed.
+Or, monitoring data can be collected from many sites into a single central location where the analysis and alerting systems are hosted.
+The replication mechanisms within the Kafka clusters are designed only to work within a single cluster, not between multiple clusters.

+The Kafka project includes a tool called MirrorMaker, used for this purpose.
+At its core, MirrorMaker is simply a Kafka consumer and producer, linked together with a queue.
+Messages are consumed from one Kafka cluster and produced for another.

 ## Efficiency

 The small I/O problem happens both between the client and the server and in the server's own persistent operations.